Whon1980-DL/doraex_app/README.md

 ![Renting](documentation/readme_images/renting.png)
 ![Age Alert](documentation/readme_images/age_restriction.png)

-* Renitng Successful
+* Renting Successful
-    * If renting is succesfull, user gets a notified message and an overview of the rentinging they just made, which includes all the details and a total price of the renting.
-The new rent will shows among other rent in the rent history and non-confimred rent will have delete, edit and confirm buttons.
+    * If renting is successful, user gets a notified message and an overview of the renting they just made, which includes all the details and a total price of the renting.
+The new rent will shows among other rent in the rent history and non-confirmed rent will have delete, edit and confirm buttons.

 * Edit Renting
     * User can change their renting and save changes